-(Renumbered effective March 15, 1984; revised effective January 1, 1986; renumbered effective July 1, 1998)
+(Repealed effective January 1, 2017; Renumbered effective March 15, 1984; revised effective January 1, 1986; renumbered effective July 1, 1998)

 Rule 369.
 Case Management Statement and Conference

 No later than 15 calendar days prior to the case management conference, each party must file a case management statement as detailed in California Rules of Court, rule 3.725.
 The statement may be filed jointly.
 Appearance by counsel and self-represented parties at the case management conference, in person or telephonically, is mandatory.